 - (I hear there’s a live orgy option called “Group Control” in the new app version under “Long Distance,” haven’t tried that!)

 You can use Long Distance whether you have one special person you want to sex it up with, or whether you want to chat and play with lots of random new folks.
 You consent to each partner you’re talking to; no one can add you—or even find your Lovense username—unless you’ve given them the username or sent them an invitation link.
+No one controls the Ferri without you agreeing to it.
 If you are looking for a long-distance hookup, go on Lovenselife.com, it’s easy to find people to play with.

 Versus other vibrator apps, the current Lovense toys have the best reputation for consistent Bluetooth connectivity.
-Bluetooth signals (what pair the vibrator to the user’s phone) aren’t designed to travel through flesh, so less-well-developed apps will cut out more during play.
+Bluetooth signals (what pair the vibrator to the user’s phone) aren’t designed to travel through flesh, so less-well-developed apps will cut out more during play: cause more connectivity issues.
 Especially for users with bigger thighs or booty, I would only recommend Lovense toys for wearing around and staying connected.

 Let’s look at some of my IRL long-distance history, with other users’ images and names redded-out.2